viatsko/lyn/README.md

 [![Hex docs](http://img.shields.io/badge/hex.pm-docs-green.svg?style=flat)](https://hexdocs.pm/lyn)
 [![PayPal donate button](https://img.shields.io/badge/donate-paypal-brightgreen.svg?style=flat-square)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=842M2JWBL3JPJ)

+This is an Elixir CMS.
+Aims to be the great open-source ecommerce and/or startup solution for those who are searching for a performance and stability on top of modern technologies like React and Elixir.

 ## Introduction
 Lyn is a CMS written in Elixir.
 It combines CRUD and Object Tree models, which means that all of the site structure in kept in single tree of objects and provides